 Many corporate entities that retain significant amounts of risk often engage actuaries directly or indirectly through consulting firms, insurance brokers, or insurance companies to assist the entity in valuing the unpaid claim estimates associated with these exposures.
-This actuarial estimate is in turn recognized by the management of the entity on its balance sheet as a liability for the entity's obligations.
+This actuarial estimate is in turn referenced by the management of the entity when selecting a value for the liability on its balance sheet for the unpaid claim liability for the entity's obligations.
 The way in which these liabilities become part of an entity's financial statements is governed by the applicable accounting standards for the type of entity, the type of exposure to loss, and the domiciliary jurisdiction of the entity and its parent.
 This practice note is intended to provide information to property/casualty actuaries providing assistance to these companies related to the financial reporting of the unpaid claim estimates and associated accruals for U.S.-based risks.
 This information is being provided in order to give the actuary context relative to the accounting standards but is not intended to provide accounting guidance.
 The actuary is expected to work with its principal and the principal's accounting advisors in preparing the actual estimates.